 - Therapeutic medical play using special dolls, stuffed animals and medical equipment

-- Various pediatric therapies
+- Various pediatric therapies, including animal-assisted therapy.

 Child Life specialists also organize many programs and activities for children.

 Children learn new things through play.
 Child Life specialists understand this need to play, especially when a child is in a new, unfamiliar environment, such as the hospital.
 At MU Health Care, children are encouraged to play with each other in the hospital playroom and the adolescent activity room.
 Child Life specialists and therapists provide art activities and games every day.
 The Child Life program also gives kids the chance for expressive play to help them share their feelings about being in the hospital.

 Medical play and preparation

 Child Life specialists help children learn about medical procedures and equipment through hands-on play.
 These activities help children learn about their illness and other hospital experiences.
 Medical play is also used to prepare children for procedures such as an IV insertion or blood draw.
 Medical play helps clear up any misunderstandings about illness or procedures and gives children and teens a sense of control over their hospital experience.